avasaris/DataStructures/Assignments/assn2/README.md

 Algorithm - Find Word Ladder
 ----------------------------

-   Create a stack of strings.
+   Create a stack of strings.  <br />

-   Push the start word on this stack.
+   Push the start word on this stack.  <br />

-   Create a queue of stacks.
+   Create a queue of stacks.  <br />
    Enqueue this stack.

    <pre><code>While the queue is not empty